Requesting support

 You can do so by adding a "relocated" entry for the address, using either

-shell interface.
+Shell Interface.
 Mail for the given address will be rejected with the

 given text, which usually contains contact information such as a new